jackburkhardt/PerilsPitfallsWebViewer/README.md

 2. Open the repo's folder in a command window.
 Run `npm install`.
 3. Run `node server.js` to start the web server.

+## How to build

+Most of these steps you'll only ever have to do once, but this just makes sure you have the right settings.
+Once you know your settings are right, you can just Build in Unity and push to Github.

+1. Clone this repository and the KeyWave repository.
+2. Open the KeyWave Unity project.
+3. Go to the Build Settings and change the target platform to WebGL.
+3a.
+Set Code Optimization to Size and IL2CPP Code Gen to Faster (smaller) builds.
+4. Go to the Project settings, then select Player, then the HTML5 tab.
+4a.
+Ensure the selected WebGL template is "Perils&Pitfalls" 4b.
+Disable "Strip Engine Code" and set Managed Stripping Level to Low.
+4c.
+Set Enable Exceptions to Explicitly Thrown only 4d.
+Set Debug Symbols to Embedded and Compression to Disabled IF this is a development build.
+If it's a full deployment, disable symbols and use Gzip compression.
+5. Back in the Build Settings, click Build.
+Select the output folder to be the PerilsAndPitfallsWebView folder (this repository).
+6. Commit and push changes to Github.
+On Github you will see a green checkmark next to the commit once it is published.
+You can also verify this by opening the game page and seeing if the Build date updates to the current date.

 ## Things of note
 The `game/` directory holds all client files. `Build/`, `StreamingAssets/`, and `index.html` are the output of the Unity build and may be overwritten.